 Credit Card Rates Are Complex, There Are No Single Rates

+Do you understand your rates?
+Likely you do not!
 Merchant Credit Card Discount Rates have changed; no longer can a rate of 1.65% be considered a low cost rate.
 Visa & Mastercard have re-structured the card industry with the introduction of specialty cards, such as Visa Infinite, Cash Back, Premium, Preferred, Corporate, Aeroplan and other Points cards.
 Mastercard, more so than Visa, supports specialty cards, High Spend, Premium High Spend and World Cards.
 These cards cost the Banks that issue them more than a plain Visa or Mastercard.
-To support the extra cost, both organizations have added a “Downgrade” or “Surcharge” to transactions when these cards are used.
-In short, the merchant pays more to accept these cards.
+To support the extra cost, both organizations have added an “Interchange Differential” or “Downgrade” or “Surcharge” to transactions when these cards are used.
+In short, merchants pay more to accept these cards.

 Interchange – What is It and How Does It Effect You

 Interchange is a fee established by Visa and Mastercard designed to assist Card Issuers (Banks, Trust Companies, etc.) in their credit card programs.
 Visa and Mastercard have set and mandated a Rate, (percentage of sale amount) that is paid to your customer’s credit card Bank on every transaction.
 Yes, merchants subsidize the Bank’s cost to issue credit cards and pay for points programs.
 Over the years, Banks have introduced many different types of cards designed to attract cardholders.
 Each Card Type has extra features such as Points, Rewards, 2-5% cash back, etc. as well special cards for businesses have been created.
 Visa and Mastercard have set a different Interchange Rate for each of these cards.
 Currently there over 40 different Interchange categories with costs ranging from 1.42% to 2.65%.